SvenMb/gbrein_tnylpo/README.md

 CP/M is a simple operating system for early microcomputers which was popular in the late 1970s and early 1980s.
-Its most important variant targeted computers based on Intel's 8080/8085 and Zilog's Z80 processors and was therefore called CP/M-80, while CP/M-86, CP/M-68K, and CP/M-8000 targeted Intel's 8086, Motorola's 68000, and Zilog's Z8000 processors, respectively. (cf. Wikipedia, s.v.
+Its most important variant targets computers based on Intel's 8080/8085 and Zilog's Z80 processors and is therefore called CP/M-80, while CP/M-86, CP/M-68K, and CP/M-8000 target Intel's 8086, Motorola's 68000, and Zilog's Z8000 processors, respectively. (cf. Wikipedia, s.v.
 [CP/M](http://en.wikipedia.org/wiki/CP/M))
 ## What makes this program special?
 I'm not the right person to tell, since I didn't do much